-Mom’s Kitchen Handbook is my answer to all of the women over the years who have asked me for advice on feeding a family.
+Mom’s Kitchen Handbook is my answer to all of the women over the years who have asked for advice on feeding a family.
 With three kids of my own, I know it’s not always easy.

-I hope to share some of what I’ve learned as a food professional, and through trial and error with my children.
+I hope to share some of what I’ve learned as a food professional and through trial and error with my own children.
 Whether it’s figuring out what to pack for lunch or setting limits on a sweets and snacks, this blog distills my approach to raising healthy, curious eaters, wading through our confusing culture of food and nutrition, and figuring out that age-old question: what’s for dinner?

-E-mail me at firstname.lastname@example.org.
+You can reach me through email at email@example.com.

 Photo by: Jessica Antola